 Painful problems have a tendency to stack onto related material already stowed in our consciousness.
 If a current situation is particularly painful for us, it will probably be attached to painful events in our past.
 This exacerbates the pain and works against healing and resolution.
 No one enjoys digging into the traumas of their past and if it is not necessary then it is usually best to leave well enough alone.
 However, if life decides that it is going to bring to our attention certain material from the past then if we want to get better, we have no choice but to go there.
-It’s not hard to work out the related, offending matter.
+It’s not hard to work out the related offending matter.
 We only need to look at the memories that our thoughts and fears gravitate towards.

 What I was yet to learn was that physical pain tends to bring up our unprocessed emotional pain.
 Under the guise of pain, we often feel excused in allowing emotional turmoil to surface.
-Normally, even as a young child, I did not wish to burden others with my problems.
+Normally, even as a child, I did not wish to burden others with my problems.
 I almost never expressed anger or negativity.
-It all went inside me, forming a nice, little headache.
+It all went inside me, forming into a nice, little headache.
 Happily, those days have long since passed and one of the first things I learned on the spiritual path was how to avoid illness by dealing with emotions before they turned into physical problems.